 Sign up for the Rewards Program

 By joining Amtrak’s Guest Rewards program, not only will you get deals sent straight to your inbox, but you can earn 2 points per dollar spent on Amtrak and get free travel when you reach 800 points or more.

 Buy a USA Rail Pass

 Serving more than 500 destinations, USA Rail Passes purchased through Amtrak make sense for the adventurous traveler who has retired or has some vacation time to spare.
 Priced at less than $200 for a cross-country ride, the passes are hard to beat (there are regional passes as well).
-They comes in three packages: 8 segments in 15 days, 12 segments in 30 days or 18 segments in 45 days.
+They come in three packages: 8 segments in 15 days, 12 segments in 30 days or 18 segments in 45 days.
 Here’s an example from the ACP Rail website:

 “You can travel from Washington to Chicago using one segment, hop off the train and pay a visit to Wrigley Field and Buckingham Fountain.
 Then, change trains and continue on to Fort Worth using a second segment!”

 Pick your travel days carefully

 Much like the airlines, train travel is cheapest if you travel between Tuesday and Friday.
 As a bonus, frequently check Railserve.com, which has Amtrak coupons on the regular.
 Every Tuesday a fresh batch of discounted Amtrak trains, cities and dates is posted on Railserve’s Facebook page.